Cavity magnonics with easy-axis ferromagnet: Critically enhanced magnon squeezing and light-matter interaction

-Since $g$ arising from the magnetic dipole coupling between the cavity and the magnet~\cite{lachance2017resolving} is small and difficult to modulate in situ, the $g$-induced SPT may not be experimentally feasible.
-On the other hand, $\chi$ can be modulated in a wide range and we argue that the $\chi$-induced SPT can be realized by simply modulating the static field.
-Moreover, since the bare coupling $g$ is small, the $\chi$-induced SPT is not influenced by the so-called $A^2$ term, whose role for the emergence of the SPT remains controversial~\cite{Nataf:2010vl,viehmann2011superradiant,Vukics2014a,Bamba2014a,DiStefano2019a,Stokes2020a}.
+Observing the $g$-induced SPT in equilibrium is challenging since $g$ arising from the magnetic dipole coupling between the cavity and the magnet~\cite{lachance2017resolving} is small and difficult to modulate in situ.
+On the other hand, the $\chi$-induced magnonic SPT offers a promising and viable alternative to realize the SPT through simple static field adjustments.
+An additional advantage of the $\chi$-induced SPT is its independence from the influence of the so-called $A^2$ term, whose role for the emergence of the SPT remains controversial~\cite{Nataf:2010vl,viehmann2011superradiant,Vukics2014a,Bamba2014a,DiStefano2019a,Stokes2020a,andolina2020theory}, thanks to the relatively small bare coupling $g$.
+Furthermore, in a weak magnetic field, the presence of a superradiant phase is robust and stable since the fluctuation due to the light-matter interaction is not strong enough to break the ordering and the magnon squeezing of the ferromagnet.
+This strong stability is absent in the standard cavity QED systems.
 Therefore, our cavity-magnonic system offers an exciting opportunity to observe the SPT.

 In the superradiant phase, the fluctuation around the order parameter is governed by the following Hamiltonian~\cite{suppl_ref},